-ReQueue have recently added a new feature to allow you to fix when content from that group is shared.
+ReQueue also has a feature which allows you to fix when content from that group is shared.
 This is really useful if you want to use particular day-sensitive hashtags such as #MondayMotivation or #FridayVibes.
 CoSchedule call these Placeholder Groups.

 To create a new Placeholder Group in ReQueue, go to ADD NEW GROUP on the main ReQueue screen, but this time select Placeholder Group and you will get this screen…

 Give your group a name.
 Next, choose a date, time and frequency, by clicking the GREEN PLUS SIGN under your chosen day and then click SAVE.
 You can now save messages to this ReQueue group in the same 3 ways I described above.